workdojos/Dojos-Fresh-Hugo-Theme/content/contentcreators/day-in-the-life.md

 As the day went on, Sarah would work on a variety of projects, from writing articles for her blog to creating social media posts for her followers.
 She was always on the lookout for new ideas, and she spent a lot of time researching and learning about her craft.

 But Sarah wasn't the only content creator in the world.
-Throughout history, there have been many notable figures who have left their mark on the content creation industry.
-One such figure was John Locke, a seventeenth-century philosopher and writer who is considered to be one of the fathers of modern liberalism.
+Throughout history, there have been many notable  was John Locke, a seventeenth-century philosopher and writer who is considered to be one of the fathers of modern liberalism.
 Locke believed that everyone had the right to freedom of expression, and his writing helped to shape the way we think about the role of media in society.

 Another notable content creator was Hildegard von Bingen, a twelfth-century nun and composer who is considered to be one of the first known female content creators.
 She wrote a number of religious texts and composed music that is still celebrated today.